skelpo/angular2-smart-table/README.md

 };
 ```

-Finally let's put the ngx-smart-table component inside of the template:
+Finally let's put the angular2-smart-table component inside of the template:

 ```
 // ...